 Home Birth: Benefits and Tips

 For centuries giving birth at home was the norm.
 By the 1900’s increasing numbers of women started having their babies at hospitals.
-As our understanding of anatomy, modern medicine, the mechanics’ of childbirth, and technology have significantly increased, more and more women have been willing to consider the option of having a home birth.
+However, as our understanding of anatomy, modern medicine, the mechanics of childbirth, and technology have significantly increased, more women have been willing to consider the option of having a home birth.

 This option involves the participation of trained midwives or nurse-midwives in cases of low-risk, healthy pregnancies.
-As interest in home birth increases, the number of studies and amount of data will continue to grow to provide us with a greater understanding of the related risks and benefits.
+As interest in home birth increases, the number of studies will continue to grow to provide us with a greater understanding of the related risks and benefits.

 The following information is designed to help women make an informed decision: